kshulgina/codetta/README.md

 Next step is to process the `hmmscan` alignment files into an alignment summary file.
 This can be simply done with

 	python codetta_summary.py examples/GCA_000442605.1
-And that's it!
-An alignment summary file is created (called `examples/GCA_000442605.1.alignment_summary.txt.gz`) that can be used as input for the `codetta_infer` program as described above.
+An alignment summary file is created (called `examples/GCA_000442605.1.alignment_summary.txt.gz`) that can be used as input for the `codetta_infer` program.
 The temporary directory `examples/GCA_000442605.1.temp_files/` has also been cleaned and deleted.

+To infer the genetic code (as described above), just use

+	python codetta_infer.py examples/GCA_000442605.1

+And you will see the output inferred genetic code:

+	FFLLSSSSYY??CCW?L?L?PPPPHHQQ????I?IMTTTTNNKKSSRRVVVVAAAADDEEGGGG

+And the output file `GCA_000442605.1.inference_output_1e-10_0.9999_0.01_excl-mtvuy.out` with more detail.

 ### Bonus: downloading nucleotide sequences from GenBank